Chen-BBe/GitTut/newbie/note_1.md

     In case you've made a mistake while resolving a conflict and realize this only after completing the merge, you can still easily undo it: just roll back to the commit before the merge happened with "git reset --hard " and start over again.

+## Q6 how do we add current project to a remote repo?

+    GitHub

+        initialize your existing project $ git init add your files $ git add . giving your first commit $ git commit -m "init project to github"

+        create new repo on GitHub account without README! and copy your remote url then $ git remote add origin + remote repo url

+        check with $ git remote -v

+        all right, final step $ git push origin master (your default remote main branch)

+    Bitbucket

+        basically, do the same steps as above but $ git push -u origin --all  #pushes up the repo and its refs for the first time
+        $ git push origin --tags  #pushes up any tags